imageio/imageio/docs/examples.rst

 Reading Multiple Files from a ZIP archive
 -----------------------------------------

-Assuming there is only image files in the ZIP archive, you can iterate over them with a simple script like the one below.
+Assuming there are only image files in the ZIP archive you can iterate over them with a simple script like the one below.

 .. code-block:: python

     import os
     from zipfile import ZipFile
-    import imageio as iio
+    import imageio.v3 as iio

     images = list()
     with ZipFile("imageio.zip") as zf: